murer/modopz/README.md

 It let you control your server trough your application.

- 1. You start the modopz server.
+ 1. Start the modopz server.
-   1. By embedding it into your application
+   1. Embedding it into your application
-   1. By running it (standalone)
+   1. Or running it (standalone)
  1. You connect to it using the modopz client.
    1. Everthing is transmitted trough HTTP/json.
    1. You can exec long-running process on server and keep tracking it: stdin, stdout, stderr and exitcode.
-   2. You can port forward just like ```ssh -L```
+   1. You can port forward just like ```ssh -L```

 # Comming Soon